 - 1 teaspoon baking soda

-- 1 tablespoon turbinado sugar (or additional granulated sugar, for sprinkling on top of the batter)
+- 1 Tablespoon (11g) turbinado sugar (or additional granulated sugar, for sprinkling on top of the batter)

 - Preheat your oven to 350 degrees F. Generously grease an 8.5 x 4.5″ or 9 x 5″ loaf pan and set aside.

-- In a large, microwave-safe bowl, melt the butter.
+- Melt the butter and add to a large bowl (I just microwave the butter in this bowl to melt it).
 Add the bananas to the bowl and mash them very thoroughly into the melted butter until completely smooth, using a fork or potato masher.